tp7/avs-test/README.md

 ## Avisynth black-box testing app ##

 This is a very simple project for black-box testing of avisynth core filters.
-It doesn't do much useful yet (it hardly even works and paths are hardcoded) but one day it might.
+It doesn't do much useful yet (it hardly even works) but one day it might.
 Primary purpose of this app is to do regression testing during internal filters refactoring/optimization.

 ### Current goals ###